app-generator/app-generator/docs/source/developer-tools/dynamic-django/configuration.rst

 Configuration
 =============

-This page explains the core settings of **Dynamic Django**, a starter that allows to build services with a minimum coding effort.
+This page explains the core settings of `Dynamic Django Tool <./index.html>`__, a starter that allows to build services with a minimum coding effort.

 .. include::  /_templates/components/signin-invite.rst